robinmalik/microsoft-graph-docs/concepts/custom-security-attributes-overview.md

 ### Attribute sets

 Attribute sets are a collection of custom security attributes whose management can be delegated to other users.
-The following are the general characteristics of attributeSet objects:
+The following are the general characteristics of **attributeSet** objects:

-+ They can't be deleted, but can be deactivated.
-There's no limit to the number of deactivated custom security attributeSet objects in a tenant
++ Attribute sets can't be deleted, but can be deactivated.
+There's no limit to the number of deactivated custom security attributeSet objects in a tenant.
-+ Up to 100 attributeSet objects can be defined in the tenant
++ Up to 100 attributeSet objects can be defined in the tenant.

+To configure attribute sets, use the [attributeSet](attributeset.md) resource type.

 ### Custom security attribute definitions

 Custom security attribute definitions are a collection of key-value pairs that make up the schema of attribute sets.
 For example, the custom security attribute name, description, data type, and values.
-The following are the general characteristics of customSecurityAttributeDefinition objects:
+The following are the general characteristics of **customSecurityAttributeDefinition** objects:

-+ Up to 500 active customSecurityAttributeDefinition objects can be defined in an attributeSet
++ Up to 500 active customSecurityAttributeDefinition objects can be defined in an attributeSet.
-+ They can't be deleted, but can be deactivated.
-There's no limit to the number of deactivated objects in a tenant
++ The objects can't be deleted, but can be deactivated.
+There's no limit to the number of deactivated objects in a tenant.

+To configure custom security attribute definitions, use the [customSecurityAttributeDefinition](customsecurityattributedefinition.md) resource type.

 ### Allowed values

-Allowed values represent the values that are assignable to a customSecurityAttributeDefinition.
-The following are the general characteristics of allowedValue objects:
+Allowed values represent the values that are assignable to a **customSecurityAttributeDefinition**.
+The following are the general characteristics of **allowedValue** objects:

-+ Each customSecurityAttributeDefinition object can be assigned up to 50 active allowedValue objects
++ Each customSecurityAttributeDefinition object can be assigned up to 50 active allowedValue objects.
-+ They can't be deleted, but can be deactivated.
-There's no limit to the number of deactivated objects in a customSecurityAttributeDefinition
++ Allowed values can't be deleted, but can be deactivated.
+There's no limit to the number of deactivated objects in a customSecurityAttributeDefinition.
-+ Allowed values can be of Boolean, Integer, or String data types
++ Allowed values can be of Boolean, Integer, or String data types.
-+ Allowed values can either be user-defined free-form values or predefined
++ Allowed values can either be user-defined free-form values or predefined values.
 + Up to 100 predefined allowedValue objects can be added to a customSecurityAttributeDefinition object.

+To configure attribute sets, use the [allowedValue](allowedvalue.md) resource type.

+## Which directory objects support custom security attributes?

-Custom security attributes can be assigned only to [user](user.md) and [servicePrincipal](serviceprincipal.md) objects through the **customSecurityAttributes** property.
+Custom security attributes can be assigned to only [user](user.md) and [servicePrincipal](serviceprincipal.md) objects through the **customSecurityAttributes** property.
 Users synced from an on-premises Active Directory can also be assigned custom security attributes.

 ## License requirements